 PROCESS

-The application form below must be completed and along with a current curriculum vitae should be sent to Jane Donald.
-Faculty of Dental Surgery, The Royal College of Surgeons of England, 35-45 Lincoln’s Inn Fields, London, WC2A 3PE, United Kingdom, or electronically to (jdonald@rcseng.ac.uk.)
-Incomplete application forms will not be considered.
+The application form below must be completed and along with a current curriculum vitae should be sent to Hazel Johnstone, Faculty of Dental Surgery, The Royal College of Surgeons of England, 35-45 Lincoln’s Inn Fields, London, WC2A 3PE, United Kingdom, or electronically to (hjohnsto@rcseng.ac.uk.)
+Please note that incomplete application forms will not be considered.
+Furthermore, the College may seek information from any previous awarding College in order to ascertain that an applicant is in good standing.
+Similarly, The College may seek to determine an applicant’s standing with any relevant regulatory body (e.g. the General Dental Council (GDC)).

-2. Applicants are required to be nominated by a Member or Fellow of this College who must:
+2. Applicants are required to be nominated by a Member or Fellow of the Faculty of Dental Surgery of this College who must:

-Have achieved their Membership or Fellowship only by successful completion of the examinations process.
+Have achieved their Membership or Fellowship only by successful completion of the examinations process of RCS England.

-Have completed a minimum of 5 years as an NHS Consultant, or in an equivalent position.
+Have completed a minimum of 5 years as an NHS Consultant, or in an equivalent senior position.

-Have close personal knowledge, over a period of at least 12 months, of the applicant’s clinical and surgical skills; and accordingly have complete confidence that the applicant is consistently working at a level equivalent to
+Have close personal knowledge, over a period of at least 12 months, of the applicant’s clinical and surgical skills; and accordingly have complete confidence that the applicant is consistently working at a level equivalent to that expected of a Member of the Faculty.

-Fill in part B of the application forman NHS Consultant.
+Fill in part B of the application form

-3. The nominator would then obtain the support of a current Elected Board Member, who would take it to the Fellowship & Awards Committee.
-In the absence of support from an elected board member the Chair of the Fellowship and Awards committee may act in that capacity.
+3. The nominator would then obtain the support of a current Elected Board Member of the Faculty of Dental Surgery of this College, who would take it to the Fellowship & Awards Committee for consideration.
+In the absence of support from an elected board member, the Chair of the Fellowship and Awards committee may act in that capacity.
+If required please make this clear when submitting the form to hjohnsto@rcs.ac.uk

 4. Once the form is received at the Faculty, the nomination will be put forward to the Fellowship & Awards Committee and, if the Membership is supported, it will be agreed by the Executive Committee and ratified at a subsequent Board meeting.